SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 The first option is just to start up more instances of your microservice.
 This is common in a Kubernetes environment where your microservice runs in it's own container.
 Each instance of the microservice will connect to the same non-exclusive queue on the Solace broker and the broker will spread the messages across all consumers.

 **Option 2 - Concurrent Message Consumption in a Single Microservice** The second option is to use the [concurrency consumer property](https://docs.spring.io/spring-cloud-stream/docs/3.1.1/reference/html/spring-cloud-stream.html#_consumer_properties) to enable concurrent message consumption for a particular consumer binding.
-Under the covers the Solace binder will create a separate flow for
+Under the covers the Solace binder will create a separate flow for each concurrent consumer that will handle events in it's own thread.
+Note that this approach allows the concurrent consumers to share the same Solace Session.

 Modify your microservice's configuration to set a concurrency of 5 like seen below:
 ``` yaml